impleotv/gstreamer-test-klv/README.md

  ## KlvEncode

-  Demonstrates how to create a test H.264 video and multiplex it into standard compliant STANAG 4609 stream by encodeing MISB 601 metadata and injecting it into the stream
+ Demonstrates how to create a test H.264 video and multiplex it into standard-compliant STANAG 4609 stream by encoding MISB 601 metadata and injecting it into the stream

  ## KlvDecode